Quartz vs Quartzite: Choosing the Right Countertops

 What is Engineered Quartz?

-Engineered quartz is a man-made composite material comprising 90-95% crushed natural quartz crystals mixed with resins, polymers, and pigments.
+Engineered Quartz is a man-made composite material comprising 90-95% crushed natural quartz crystals mixed with resins, polymers, and pigments.
 Engineered quartz offers a consistent appearance, making it easier to match slabs for a seamless design.

 Natural Quartz vs. Engineered Quartz: Navigating the Differences